Discriminative Correlation Filter with Channel and Spatial Reliability: Experimental analysis

-The CSR-DCF is ranked top on the benchmark (Figure~\ref{fig:otb_graphs}).
-It significantly outperforms the best performers reported in~\cite{otb_pami2015} and outperforms the current state-of-the-art (SRDCF~\cite{srdcf_iccv2015} and MUSTER~\cite{muster_cvpr2015}).
-The average CSR-DCF performance on success plot is slightly lower than SRDCF~\cite{danelljan2015srdcf} due to poorer scale estimation, but yields better performance in the average precision (center error).
+The CSR-DCF is ranked top on the benchmark (Fig.~\ref{fig:otb_graphs}).
+It significantly outperforms the best performers reported in \citep{otb_pami2015} and outperforms the current state-of-the-art SRDCF~\citep{srdcf_iccv2015} and MUSTER \citep{muster_cvpr2015}.
+The average CSR-DCF performance on success plot is slightly lower than SRDCF~\citep{srdcf_iccv2015} due to poorer scale estimation, but yields better performance in the average precision (center error).
 Both, precision and success plot, show that the CSR-DCF tracks on average longer than competing methods.

-\subsection{The VOT2015 benchmark~\cite{kristan_vot2015}}
+\subsection{The VOT2015 benchmark~\citep{kristan_vot2015}}

-The VOT2015~\cite{kristan_vot2015} benchmark contains results of 63 state-of-the-art trackers evaluated on 60 challenging sequences.
-In contrast to related benchmarks, the VOT2015 dataset was constructed from 300 sequences by an advanced sequence selection methodology that favors objects difficult to track and maximizes a visual attribute diversity cost function~\cite{kristan_vot2015}.
+The VOT2015~\citep{kristan_vot2015} benchmark contains results of 63 state-of-the-art trackers evaluated on 60 challenging sequences.
+In contrast to related benchmarks, the VOT2015 dataset was constructed from over 300 sequences by an advanced sequence selection methodology that favors objects difficult to track and maximizes a visual attribute diversity cost function~\citep{kristan_vot2015}.
 This makes it arguably the most challenging sequence set available.
-The VOT methodology~\cite{kristan_vot_tpami2016} resets a tracker upon failure to fully use the dataset.
+The VOT methodology~\citep{kristan_vot_tpami2016} resets a tracker upon failure to fully use the dataset.
 The basic VOT measures are the number of failures during tracking (robustness) and average overlap during the periods of successful tracking (accuracy), while the primary VOT2015 measure is the expected average overlap (EAO) on short-term sequences.
-The latter can be thought of as the expected no-reset average overlap (AUC in OTB methodology), but with reduced bias and the variance as explained in~\cite{kristan_vot2015}.
+The latter can be thought of as the expected no-reset average overlap (AUC in OTB methodology), but with reduced bias and the variance as explained in~\citep{kristan_vot2015}.

-Figure~\ref{fig:vot_graphs} shows the VOT EAO plots with the CSR-DCF and the VOT2015 state-of-the-art approaches considering the VOT2016 rules that do not consider trackers learned on video sequences related to VOT to prevent over-fitting.
-The CSR-DCF outperforms all trackers and achieves a top rank.
-The CSR-DCF significantly outperforms the related correlation filter trackers like SRDCF~\cite{danelljan2015srdcf} as well as trackers that apply computationally-intesive state-of-the-art deep features e.g., deepSRDCF~\cite{danelljan_iccv2015_convolutional} and SO-DLT~\cite{wang_sodlt}.
+Figure~\ref{fig:vot15_graph} shows the VOT EAO plots with the CSR-DCF and the VOT2015 state-of-the-art approaches considering the VOT2016 rules that do not consider trackers learned on video sequences related to VOT to prevent over-fitting.
+The CSR-DCF outperforms all trackers and achieves the top rank.
+The CSR-DCF significantly outperforms the related correlation filter trackers like SRDCF~\citep{srdcf_iccv2015} as well as trackers that apply computationally-intesive state-of-the-art deep features e.g., deepSRDCF~\citep{danelljan_iccv2015_convolutional} and SO-DLT~\citep{wang_sodlt}.
+For completeness, detailed results for the ten top-performing trackers are shown in Table~\ref{tab:detail-vot15}.